check-face/facemorph.me/src/explain.md

 TL;DR: nobody really knows.

-#### Why is there a creepy second face (for example type "a")?
+#### Why is there a creepy second face?
-The dataset that the model was trained on has a small number of images whith a second face in the photo.
+The dataset that the model was trained on has a small number of images that have a second face in the photo.
-Enough for it to learn to sometimes generate a second face, but not enough to learn how to make it realistic.
+Enough images for it to learn to sometimes generate a second face, but not enough to learn how to make it realistic.

+For an example, try "a".

+#### Why are there more women than men?
+The model was trained on the [Flickr-Faces-HQ dataset](https://github.com/NVlabs/ffhq-dataset).
+"The images were crawled from [Flickr](https://www.flickr.com/), thus inheriting all the biases of that website"

 #### Wow, this is really fast!
 Everything is served from cache with Cloudflare or generated on the fly with an RTX 2080 Ti.